andrewkeller/Java-Common-KFS-BSD/README.txt

 This is the Java Common KFS BSD library.

+LIBRARY CONTENTS

+This library currently provides the following items:

+  - LinearArgDesequencer - A class that assists in parsing command-line arguments.

 REPOSITORY USAGE

 It is intended that this repository be used as a submodule, although it is completely self-sustaining with regard to internal test cases.